grhw/breezy-osu-kps/readme.md

 - [Open the key overlay for testing](https://127.0.0.1:6727/)
 - Add your keys in `config.json`
 - Add to OBS via Browser Source.
 Height should be 200px, width depends on how many keys you have.
 (4k is 450)
-- If you want a visualizer, put [the visualizer page](https://127.0.0.1:6727/) above the other browser source in OBS.
-Width is same as keys, Height is anything.
+- If have visualizer turned on in config, the height can be anything above 200px.

 # VISUALIZER IS WIP